 COUNTRY DESCRIPTION: Kenya is a developing East African country known for its wildlife and national parks.
 The capital city is Nairobi.
 The second largest city is Mombasa, located on the southeast coast.
 Tourist facilities are widely available in Nairobi, the game parks, the reserves, and on the coast.
+English and Kiswahili are Kenya’s two official languages.

 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: A passport and visa are required for entry into Kenya.
 Visas may be obtained in advance, although airport visas are available for U.S. citizens.
 Travelers who opt to obtain an airport visa should expect delays upon arrival.

-Effective July 1, 2011, the fee is $50 for single-entry visas, and $100 for multiple entry visas for each applicant regardless of age, and whether obtained in advance or at the airport.
+Effective July 1, 2011, the fee is $50 for single-entry visas and $100 for multiple entry visas for each applicant, regardless of age and whether obtained in advance or at the airport.
 Evidence of yellow fever immunization may be requested, and some travelers have been turned around at immigration for not having sufficient proof of immunization.
 Travelers to Kenya and neighboring African countries should ensure that the validity of their passports is at least six months beyond the end of their intended stay.
 Kenyan immigration authorities require a minimum oftwo blank (unstamped) visa pages in the passport to enter the country; some travelers have experienced difficulties when they arrive without the requisite blank pages.
 Travelers should make sure there are sufficient pages for visas and immigration stamps to enter into Kenya and other countries to be visited en route to Kenya or elsewhere in the region.

 Travelers may obtain the latest information on visas as well as any additional details regarding entry requirements from the Embassy of Kenya, 2249 R Street NW, Washington, DC 20008, telephone (202) 387-6101, or the Kenyan Consulates General in Los Angeles and New York City.
 Persons outside the United States should contact the nearest Kenyan embassy or consulate.